-- Internal loss data, used to assess the Bank's exposure to operational risk and the effectiveness of internal controls, - External loss data, used to explore possible weaknesses in the control environment or consider previously unidentified risk exposures, - Business Environment & Internal Control Factors (BEICFs), factors that affect operational risk, including changes to laws/ regulations, internal rules and procedures and new products. - Risk & Control Assessments (RCA), the Bank's methodology to assess operational risk.

-The RCA methodology has been developed to evaluate and manage the level of residual operational risk within the Bank and to reflect changes in risk profile and control environment in each business unit.
-A set of 24 predefined scenarios that are relevant to our business are used.
-Each scenario is mapped to one of the seven Event Types according to CRD IV.
+- Operational risk event reporting used to assess the Bank's exposure to operational risk and the effectiveness of internal controls from actual incidents and the root cause analysis thereof; - Risk register (Risk and Control Self Assessment used to assess the operational risks that the Bank is exposed to through the periodic analysis of inherent risk and controls effectiveness; - Key Risk Indicators used to monitor the operational risk categories that the Bank is exposed to and to trigger proactive actions when deteriorating trends are noted; - External loss data used to provide further insight into possible weaknesses in the risk and control environment or consider previously unidentified risk exposures by reference to risk events that affect other financial institutions; - Business Environment & Internal Control Factors ("BEICFs"), factors that affect operational risk, including changes to laws/ regulations, internal rules and procedures and new products.
+These are reviewed to provide further input into the current operational risk profile of the Bank; - Scenario Analysis ("RCA") the Bank's methodology to assess operational risk exposures to extreme events.
+A set of 22 predefined scenarios that are relevant to our business are used.
+Each scenario is mapped to one of the seven Event Types according to CRD IV;